 So what did I do with those plaid pockets?
 I removed them from the scarf, filled them with rice and then tucked the ends in and sewed my new “hand warmers” shut.

-They fit perfectly on my hands and warm them right up after just 30 seconds in the microwave.
+The hand warmers fit perfectly on my hands and warm them right up after just 30 seconds in the microwave.
 The larger sizes take about 2-3 minutes to heat up.

 I find with this frigid weather that I’ve been using them quite regularly, both to keep warm and to sooth my aching neck muscles.